SAVE NOW WITH OUR SPECIAL OFFERS!

 post img

 If you’ve noticed your furnace freezing up, it doesn’t mean it’s broken.
 It could be a simple issue like a clogged air filter or a mechanical issue that an HVAC professional can fix.
-Call Dugan Air Heating and Cooling if your furnace freezes, and our experienced technicians will find the cause of the problem and fix it for you fast so your house stays warm.
+Our team at Dugan Air offers emergency HVAC support in the greater Indianapolis area, including Greenwood, Franklin, Mooresville, Columbus, and surrounding areas.

 Luckily, this is a simple fix.
 Open the vents and keep furniture and other items away from them.
 If your ducts are collapsed or damaged, you’ll likely need a professional to replace the damaged parts and get your home heating system back up and running.